tw329/chinese_checkers/README.md

 S1: Jump to the opposite corner just as the origin rules.
 S2: Jump to a different corner
-S3: Jump to a different corner while there are pieces that is not movable
+S3: Jump to a different corner while there are pieces that is not movable, which will be listed on obstacle.txt.
-S4: Jump only a few pieces to the target area.
+S4: Jump only a few pieces, which will be listed on initial.txt, to the target area.

 Result:

 S1:

 ![alt text](https://github.com/tw329/chinese_checkers/blob/master/S1.gif)

 S2:

 ![alt text](https://github.com/tw329/chinese_checkers/blob/master/S2.gif)

 S3:

 ![alt text](https://github.com/tw329/chinese_checkers/blob/master/S3.gif)

 S4:

 ![alt text](https://github.com/tw329/chinese_checkers/blob/master/S4.gif)